-To assist the Committee in making decisions affecting 2016 NEO compensation, Company management provided it with a report regarding, among other things, executive compensation trends and practices, which the Committee reviewed and used in its year-end compensation decisions.
-Management also reviewed data from the Towers Watson Media Compensation Survey, the Towers Watson General Industry Executive Compensation Survey, the Croner Digital Content and Technology Survey and proxy data from Equilar, a widely used source of executive compensation information (collectively, "Comparative Market Data").
-The Company compares its NEO salaries, bonuses and equity compensation to those of companies in the media sector and other companies with comparable revenues and ratios of profits to revenues in order to get a general understanding of the compensation structures maintained by similarly situated companies and to confirm that the elements of our compensation program-and the range of amounts we pay our executives for each element-are appropriate in the context of the broad market reference points provided by the Comparative Market Data.
-The Company does not, however, target elements of compensation to a certain range, percentage or percentile within the Comparative Market Data.
+To assist the Committee in making decisions affecting NEO compensation opportunities, Company management provided it with a report regarding, among other things, executive compensation data, which the Committee reviewed and used in its year-end compensation decisions.
+The report included data from the Willis Towers Watson Media Compensation Survey, the Willis Towers Watson General Industry Executive Compensation Survey, the Croner Digital Content and Technology Survey and data from Equilar, a source of detailed executive compensation information (collectively, "Comparative Market Data").

+Through use of this data, the Committee compares NEO salaries, bonus opportunities and equity compensation opportunities to those of companies in the media sector and other companies with comparable revenues to confirm that the elements of our compensation program and the range of amounts we pay our executives for each element are appropriate in that context.
+The Committee does not, however, target elements of compensation to a certain range, percentage or percentile within the Comparative Market Data.